 Matillion and Data Ingestion

 For fast, automated, and security-rich data ingestion, businesses are increasingly turning to cloud-based solutions.
 With platforms designed to easily extract and load data from multiple data sources into cloud data environments, companies avoid the costs, complexity and risk associated with ingestion pipelines designed and implemented by in-house IT teams.

 Matillion offers cloud-native applications to help enterprises rapidly ingest data for analytics and business innovation:

-- Matillion Data Loader software helps companies continuously extract and load data into their chosen cloud data environment
+- Matillion Data Loader ingestion software helps companies continuously extract and load data into their chosen cloud data environment

 - Matillion ETL software is designed for companies that also requires powerful capabilities for data transformation

 Learn how Duo Security created a single, easily replicable model for transforming financial data and accelerated reporting from days to just minutes with Matillion ETL software.